 Yes, vodka, like any other type of alcohol, can cause inflammation if consumed in large quantities or over a long period of time.
 Despite being sometimes marketed as a “cleaner” or “purer” form of alcohol due to its high degree of distillation, vodka can still contribute to inflammation and other health issues associated with alcohol consumption.

 When you consume alcohol, your body recognizes it as a toxin and works to metabolize and remove it.
 This process primarily occurs in the liver and involves several steps that can create byproducts, such as acetaldehyde, which can lead to inflammation.
 Chronic or excessive alcohol consumption can lead to persistent inflammation in the liver and potentially other parts of the body, which can contribute to a variety of health problems, including liver disease, cardiovascular disease, and neurological problems.

-Moreover, alcohol can disrupt the balance of bacteria in your gut, leading to an increased permeability of the gut lining (sometimes referred to as “leaky gut”), which can allow bacterial toxins to enter the bloodstream and cause systemic inflammation.
+Moreover, alcohol can disrupt the balance of the gut microbiome, opening up the possibility to an increased permeability of the gut lining (sometimes referred to as “leaky gut”), which can allow bacterial toxins to enter the bloodstream and cause systemic inflammation.

 While moderate alcohol consumption may be associated with certain health benefits in some individuals, it’s important to note that these potential benefits must be balanced against the potential risks, including inflammation and other alcohol-related health problems.
 It’s also important to remember that the threshold for what constitutes “moderate” or “heavy” drinking can vary widely from person to person, and what is moderate or safe for one person might not be for another.

 If you have any concerns about alcohol consumption and inflammation, it’s always a good idea to discuss them with a healthcare provider.
-They can provide advice based on your personal health history and current situation.
+They can provide advice based on your personal physical and mental health history and current situation.